romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-What is a key step when publishing to GitHub Packages using a GitHub Actions workflow?
+Q: What is a key step when publishing to GitHub Packages using a GitHub Actions workflow?
 <details><summary>Show the answer</summary><p>

 - **Configure the workflow to authenticate with GitHub Packages and push the package using the appropriate command**